 SQL Server Batch Requests metric represents the number of SQL requests that are being executed per second.
 This metric is a strong representation of how the server is performing, but should not be viewed in isolation.

-High activity as indicated by this metric might tend to cause bottlenecks and should be treated accordingly, either (or both) by improvements in coding / indexing, or by faster network, disks and additional CPU capacity, because sometimes low duration CPU with high number of executions may cause problems.
+High activity as indicated by this metric might tend to cause bottlenecks and should be treated accordingly, either (or both) by improvements in coding/indexing, or by the faster network, disks, and additional CPU capacity, because sometimes low duration CPU with a high number of executions may cause problems.